Exact Optimization: Part I: Proof of Algorithm (Exact QP Solver)

-\begin{remark} This is to determine the largest possible cardinality of $\bar\calL$.
-At first, note that there are $2^\kappa$'s different subsets of $\calI$.
-The case of empty set is considered in lines \ref{Alg_a_optimum_particular}-\ref{Alg_a_QP_Condition_End} to check the feasibility of $\bfx_p^{\bar *}$, which is associated with $\bar\calL=\emptyset$ (as in the designed initial condition); while its possible freedom $(V_2\bfvarepsilon^{\bar *})$ is designed to be checked within the for-all environment (lines \ref{Alg_For_All}-\ref{Alg_For_All_End}), if the solutions of QP Problems (\ref{Problem_Equality_QP}) and (\ref{Problem_QP}) intersect, such as the demonstrations (a) and (b) in Fig. \ref{Fig_Locations}.
-On the other hand, the for-all design/coverage includes all the other subsets (note that $k\ge 1$ at line \ref{Alg_For_All}), which is associated with, at most, $(2^\kappa-1)$'s elements for $\bar\calL$. \end{remark}
+\begin{Remark} This is to determine the largest possible cardinality of $\bar\calL$.
+To start with, note that there are $2^\kappa$'s different subsets of $\calI$.
+The case of empty set is considered in lines \ref{Alg_a_optimum_particular}-\ref{Alg_a_QP_Condition_End} to check the feasibility of $\bfx_p^{\bar *}$, which is associated with $\bar\calL=\emptyset$ (as in the designed initial condition); while its possible freedom $(V_2\bfvarepsilon^{\bar *})$ is designed to be checked within the for-all environment (lines \ref{Alg_For_All}-\ref{Alg_For_All_End}), if the solutions to QP Problems (\ref{Problem_Equality_QP}) and (\ref{Problem_QP}) intersect, such as the demonstrations (a) and (b) in Fig. \ref{Fig_Locations}.
+On the other hand, the for-all design/coverage includes all the other subsets (note that $k\ge 1$ at line \ref{Alg_For_All}), which is associated with, at most, $(2^\kappa-1)$'s elements for $\bar\calL$. \end{Remark}